 Looking back, in the year of 1950, China had a population of 552.0 million people.
 This page provides - China Population - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-China Population - values, historical data and charts - was last updated on December of 2022.
+China Population - values, historical data and charts - was last updated on June of 2023.

 Population in China is expected to reach 1411.00 Million by the end of 2023, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the China Population is projected to trend around 1410.00 Million in 2024, according to our econometric models.